Landris18/BoilerIo/README.md

 ## How to run on physical android device ?

-To run the boilerplate, you just need to follow these steps:
+To run the boilerplate, you just need to follow these steps assuming your `ANDROID_SDK_ROOT` and `JAVA_HOME` environment variables setup correctly:

 `npx cap sync`